ivenpoker/Personal-Development/README.md

 # Personal Development Strategy

-As far as personal development is concerned, it'll be addressed from these three sections.
+As far as personal development is concerned, it'll be addressed from these three angles.
 * Vision
     - [Creating a vision](1)
     - [Putting vision into action]()